hivesolutions/netius/readme.rst

 `Netius <http://netius.hive.pt>`__
 ==================================

-Series of network related libraries for the rapid creation of non blocking async server and clients.
-The aim of this project is to create a platform for creation of customized servers and clients for specific and pre-defined purposes using simple inheritance techniques.

-Performance is considered to be one of the main priorities of the project as it should be possible to replace a native code stack with netius equivalents. `PyPy <http://pypy.org>`__ should provide the extra speed required for these kind of (speed savy) use cases.
+Fast and readable async non-blocking network apps

+Netius is a Python network library that can be used for the rapid creation of asynchronous non-blocking servers and clients.
+It has no dependencies, it's cross-platform, and brings some sample netius-powered servers out of the box, namely a production-ready WSGI server.

+Simplicity and performance are the main drivers of this project.
+The codebase adheres to very strict code standards, and is extensively commented; and as far as performance is concerned, it aims to be up to par with equivalent native implementations, where `PyPy <http://pypy.org>`__ can be used to provide the extra boost to raise performance up to these standards.

 Installation
 ------------